A joint voxel flow-phase field framework for ultra-long microstructure evolution prediction with physical regularization: Results

-We applied the VFN to predict grain growth and spinodal decomposition phase field models, with predicted results in figure \ref{fig:vfnresult}.
-For both phase field models' snapshot images, the resolution was 512×512, and the interval between successive phase-field snapshots was 1,000 time steps.
+We applied the VFN to the grain-growth phase-field model (see section \ref{sec:PF} for the formulation and parameters), and the test results are shown in figure \ref{fig:vfngrain}.
+The resolution of predicted snapshots was 512$\times$512, and the interval between successive phase-field snapshots was 1,000 time steps.
 For inputs, the model was provided with two simulation images separated by 1,000 time steps.
-Then the network predicted 18 consecutive images, corresponding to 18,000 phase-field time steps.
+The initial configuration contained 112 grains, shown in the left rectangle in figure \ref{fig:vfngrain}(a).
+The network then predicted 18 consecutive images, corresponding to 18,000 phase-field time steps.
+After these 18 predicted images, the grain number decreased from 112 to 88.
+Three representative images from both the prediction and the PF simulation are shown on the right side of figure \ref{fig:vfngrain}(a).
+The predicted results are displayed on the top row and aligned vertically with their corresponding ground-truth simulations on the bottom row.
+This comparison demonstrates that the voxel-flow network achieves high accuracy in predicting grain-growth dynamics on the test dataset.